-ACTION I - that, subject to local observations during public consultation, consideration is given to extend the boundaries of Poynings Conservation Area to incorporate the area described above and hatched in blue on Page 39.
+ACTION I - that the boundaries of Poynings Conservation Area be extended to incorporate the area described above and edged in blue on the Conservation Area Character Appraisal Map.

-6.7 In reviewing the existing unlisted buildings, none were identified as potential candidates for statutory listing, at least from a superficial external inspection.
-However, three were considered to be eligible for addition to the emerging Local List.
+6.7 In reviewing the existing unlisted buildings, none were identified as potential candidates for statutory listing, at least from a superficial external inspection.However, three were considered to be eligible for addition to the emerging Local List.
 These are;